 As men, we need a code of values to live by.
 We have no innate knowledge, we are fallible and cannot rely on instincts to guide us.
 This is why we need morality – a code of values to guide our choices and our actions.
 The choices and actions that will set the course of our life.”

 The current context – The Philosophy of the Matrix

 The current dominant morality of western civilisation is Altruism.
 Mans highest moral purpose is to sacrifice ‘self’ to either the group or to God.
 Rational self-interest is considered evil by all three main monotheistic religions.
-Furthermore the earthly realm is considered profane, vulgar, even evil, where as the afterlife in some other reality is where we can find the good, the pure, the devine.
+Furthermore, the earthly realm is considered profane, vulgar, even evil, whereas the afterlife in some other reality is where we can find the good, the pure, the divine.
 Life is inherently suffering and respite can only be found after death.

 SACRIFICE means: to exchange a greater value for a lesser one.

 Earthly pleasure is damned while sacrificing on earth supposedly stores up wealth for us in heaven.
 Even as society becomes more secular, the morality of sacrifice simply serves the state or the group in place of a deity.
 The beneficiary changes but not the assumption that human being must sacrifice themselves as the moral good.
 The idea that this is good is cemented into peoples minds by relentless cultural signals.
 We have to be careful to distinguish kindness from a moral obligation of care.